Bank of England chief calls for RBS break-up

 "I think the idea of attempting to re-engineer RBS now would be ludicrous.
 Non-core assets are now comfortably below 70 billion pounds so the idea of restructuring the group on that sort of basis makes no sense whatsoever," said Ian Gordon, an analyst at Investec.

-The issue is likely to resurface later this month when the central bank's Financial Policy Committee discusses a report from Andrew Bailey, Britain's top banking supervisor, on how much restructuring and extra capital RBS and other UK banks may need.
+The issue is likely to resurface later this month when the Bank's Financial Policy Committee discusses a report from Andrew Bailey, Britain's top banking supervisor, on how much restructuring and extra capital RBS and other UK banks may need.

 ORDER OF MAGNITUDE

-RBS has already undergone a massive restructuring since the government pumped in 45.5 billion pounds ($68.8 billion) in 2008 to keep it afloat.
+RBS has already undergone a massive restructuring since the government pumped in 45.5 billion pounds in 2008 to keep it afloat.

 It has shed around 900 billion pounds worth of assets and says it is focusing on lending to British households and small businesses.